VING Chaplain ministers to personnel at 58th Presidential Inauguration

 |0

-This work, VING Chaplain ministers to personnel at 58th Presidential Inauguration [Image 1 of 3], by SGT Juanita Philip, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, VING Chaplain ministers to personnel at 58th Presidential Inauguration, by SGT Juanita Philip, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT